 Need Help?

-As a US Citizen, you are afforded certain rights under the US Constitution.
-If you’re facing any violation regarding your rights, especially your protection of privacy under the Fourth Amendment, attorney David L. Faulkner will be able to have evidence excluded, suppressed, or perhaps the entire case dismissed.
-Contact The Law Office of David L. Faulkner to speak with an attorney.
+As a U.S. citizen, you are afforded certain rights under the U.S. Constitution.
+If you believe your rights have been violated—especially your Fourth Amendment protections—attorney David L. Faulkner may be able to have evidence excluded, suppressed, or even have the entire case dismissed.